cmu-llab/dpd/README.md

 # Dataset

-Rom-phon is not licenced for redistribution.
+Rom-phon is not licensed for redistribution.
 Please contact Ciobanu and Dinu (2014) to obtain the full Romance dataset.
-WikiHan is licenced under cc0 and is located in `data` with the name `chinese_wikihan2022`.
+WikiHan is licensed under cc0 and is located in `data` with the name `chinese_wikihan2022`.

 # Running Experiments

 `exp.py` is the main script to run experiments.

 See `.sh` files under the `shs` directory for commands.
-We running all the `.sh` files 10 times.
-Commands to replicate a single experiment can be found with the `.sh` file for the corresponding dataset, label setting, and group.
+We ran all the `.sh` files 10 times.
+Commands to replicate a single experiment can be found with the `.sh` file for the corresponding dataset, labeling setting, and group.

 For example, running a 20% labeled group 1 Rom-phon Trans-DPD-ΠM experiment corresponds to running this command: